okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 layout: Guides
 ---

 This guide provides working examples of an Okta Registration Inline Hook for Self-Service Registration (SSR) and Progressive Enrollment support.
-It uses the web site [Glitch.com](https://glitch.com) to act as an external service and receive and respond to Registration Inline Hook calls.
+It uses the web site [Glitch.com](https://glitch.com) to act as an external service to receive and respond to Registration Inline Hook calls.

 > **Note:** This document is only for Okta Identity Engine.
 If you’re using Okta Classic Engine, see [Registration Inline Hook for Classic Engine](/docs/guides/archive-registration-inline-hook/nodejs/main/).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.